 Eva Norlyk Smith, Ph.D., E-RYT 200, RYT 500, LMT, Co-Founder - Eva Norlyk Smith is a writer, yoga therapist, and body worker with a lifelong passion for yoga and meditation.
 She started her yoga training in Kripalu Yoga, and has since studied Anusara Yoga, Integrative Yoga Therapy, and has been further enriched with her ongoing studies with some of the leading yoga teachers in the country.
 Together with her husband, body worker and Anusara-inspired yoga teacher Terry Smith RYT 200, she is the founder of the Healthy Back, Healthy Body program.

-Robin Silverman - Although relatively new to the world of yoga, Robin is a long time meditator with an interest in all things spiritual.
-She has been organizing her family (hubby and three children - and now enjoying 5 grandchilden!) and various non-profit organizations for many years and now brings these organizational skills to YogaUOnline to help keep things running smoothly, working with our teachers to set up programs, overseeing our customer service and anything else that needs detailed attention.
+Robin Silverman - Robin has been organizing her family (hubby and three children - and now enjoying 5 grandchildren!) and various non-profit organizations for many years and now brings these organizational skills to YogaUOnline to help keep things running smoothly, working with our teachers to set up programs, overseeing our customer service and anything else that needs detailed attention.

 Malinda Gosvig Rees, M.A., M.F.A - Malinda is a writer, content editor and assistant marketing manager for YogaUOnline.
 She holds an M.F.A. in Creative Writing from the University of Minnesota and an M.A. in Education from Maharishi University of Management.
 Although she's practiced meditation from a young age, she only recently took up yoga, which she has found immensely helpful in combating the side effects of sitting at a desk.